Financial-Times/origami/README.md

 ### Font system

 We’re using a matrix of font variants in order to standardize typography across the site.
-This provides a common language within the team and helps to avoid inconsistencies.
+This provides a common language and helps to avoid inconsistencies.

 [![Font system](https://raw.githubusercontent.com/Financial-Times/o-typography/next-type/img/font-matrix.png)](https://raw.githubusercontent.com/Financial-Times/o-typography/next-type/img/font-matrix.png)